H

-The Harvard Grant Study, the longest study of adult life ever conducted, found one clear conclusion: Good relationships keep us happier and healthier (Waldinger & Schulz, 2023).
-Period.
+The Harvard Grant Study tracked 724 men for 85 years.
+Its conclusion: Good relationships keep us happier and healthier (Waldinger & Schulz, 2023).
+Not wealth.
+Not career.
+Not fitness.
+Relationships.

 Loneliness is as deadly as smoking 15 cigarettes a day (Holt-Lunstad et al., 2010).
-Yet modern life systematically erodes social connection: remote work, social media substitutes, busy schedules.
+Yet modern life systematically erodes connection: remote work, social media substitutes, busy schedules, geographic mobility.
+The people who thrive aren’t more social by nature.
+They’re more intentional about it.

 Where to Start